hudagm/University-Admission-Prediction/README.md

 - Used the model to predict on new data to evaluate the possibility of a student getting into a university

 ## Data
-Dataset used in this task is from https://www.kaggle.com/mohansacharya/graduate-admissions.
+Dataset used in this task ('Admission_Predict.csv') is from https://www.kaggle.com/mohansacharya/graduate-admissions.
 The dataset contains several parameters which are considered important during the application for Masters Programs.
 ### Input
 - GRE Scores (out of 340)
 - TOEFL Scores (out of 120)